SAVE Promise Club

 SAVE (Students Against Violence Everywhere) Promise Clubs provide a space for young people to show their leadership, creativity, and passion for protecting their peers, schools, and communities from violence.
 SAVE Promise Clubs are student-led and, therefore, a powerful and empowering approach to violence prevention.
+This club's sponsor is TBA.

 Through SAVE Promise Clubs, youth organize activities and initiatives that reinforce important lessons learned from Sandy Hook Promise’s programs, Say Something and Start With Hello.
 SAVE Promise Clubs create a culture of upstanders who look out for one another-creating safer classrooms, schools and communities.